xlucash/xlucash/README.md

 <h2 align="center"> About me 👋 </h2>
 <p>I'm currently a student of Computer Science and Econometrics at University of Gdańsk.<br>
 As for now I focus on improving my knowledge about Java 🎓. <br>
-My goal for now is to become Java Developer, <br>
-and in the near future to create plugins for Minecraft/Hytale. <br>
+My goal for now is to become Java Developer, and in the near future to create plugins for Minecraft/Hytale. <br>
 </p>

 <h2 align="center">✨ Languages and tools ✨</h2>